RLEC 4.3.0-230 Release Notes (August 2, 2016)

 - Support for Redis version 3.0 added.
 When you install or upgrade the cluster the new default version for Redis databases will be 3.0 and when you upgrade the databases they will be updated to this version.
 If you would like to change the default version to Redis 2.8 refer to the instruction in the Upgrading databases section.
 If you would like to upgrade existing databases to the latest 2.8 minor version, refer to the Known Issues section below.

 - Complete cluster failure recovery instructions added.
 For additional details, refer to Cluster Recovery.

-- Major improvements made to database replication performance process by using diskless replication between master and slave shards.
-The data between the master and slave shards is streamed directly, instead of using the default file-on-disk mechanism.
+- Major improvements made to database replication performance process by using diskless replication between master and replica shards.
+The data between the master and replica shards is streamed directly, instead of using the default file-on-disk mechanism.
 This behavior can be changed for the entire cluster or per database through rladmin.

 - Major enhancements made to rladmin command line interface to add new administration functionalities.